skappal7/Text_Analytics/README.md

 # Text_Analytics
-This is GPT3 based application that can perform text analytics.
+This is a GPT3 based application that can perform text analytics.